 Sound research is essential to address the impacts of climate change and will lead to effective solutions.

-IEESC has the expertise to better understand and develop responses to environment and energy issues affecting our communities, IEESC has the expertise.
+IEESC has the expertise to better understand and develop responses to environment and energy issues affecting our communities.
 Our experts are engineers, social scientists, biologists, chemists, geologists, geographers, computer scientists and educators from universities, not-for-profits, and the public and private sectors.

 Decisions governments and industry make about energy and environment issues are complex.
 IEESC has designed software that eases the process in analyzing energy and environment issues.
 The software factors in the problems involved in a decision, making it possible to come up with better, cost-effective answers and take measures to reduce risks.